 — Tether (@Tether_to) September 17, 2020

 Why people choose stablecoins over cryptocurrencies like Bitcoin

 They’re (relatively) stable.
 Because they are supposedly backed by fiat currency, investors can be confident that their tokens will always sell for one dollar each.
 This supposedly means that the prices won’t fall: coin prices are driven by belief, so if investors believe their stablecoins are worth and backed by one dollar each, the price should reflect that.

 They’re a safe haven for worried investors.
-Many exchanges—including Binance, the world’s largest—don’t let traders buy fiat currency, and only let them buy and sell cryptocurrencies.
+Many exchanges—including, the world’s largest—don’t let traders buy fiat currency, and only let them buy and sell cryptocurrencies.
 This means it’s often tricky for investors to swiftly cash out their cryptocurrencies when the going gets tough.
 To do so they might have to transfer across several exchanges, or even wait several days.

 This is where stablecoins come in.
 Because they are cryptocurrencies, they live on most exchanges.
 Yet because they hew to the value of a single fiat currency, they act as a sort of temporary refuge for investors looking to secure their funds during a bear market.
 In this way, stablecoins are like blockchain-enabled versions of the dollar.
 That’s if they retain their value.

-As more respected players throw in their weight—the Winklevoss twins, Circle, and Coinbase, for instance—the idea of a “digital dollar,” a shadow currency that takes fiat onto the blockchain without risking its value, is ever more tantalizing.
+As more respected players throw in their weight—the Winklevoss twins, Circle, and Coinbase, for instance—the idea of a digital dollar, a shadow currency that takes fiat onto the blockchain without risking its value, is ever more tantalizing.